zvada/technology/docs/software/rpm-development-guide.md

 ###### Git repos (OSG-Build 1.11.2+)

+!!! warning
+    OSG software policy requires that all Git repos used for building software have mirrors at the UW.
+    Many software repos under the [opensciencegrid GitHub organization](https://github.com/opensciencegrid) are already mirrored.
+    If you are uncertain, or have a new project that you want mirrored, send email to <osg-software@opensciencegrid.org>.

 To reference tags in Git repos, use the following syntax (all on one line):

 > `type=git url=<URL> name=<NAME> tag=<TAG> hash=<HASH>`